gibbok/notes-next-js/README.md

 - Static Generation: pre-rendering method were HTML is generated at build time
 - Server-side Rendering: pre-rendering method were HTML is generated on each request (default mode in dev mode)

+Next.js can support a hybrid method, let the developer choosewhich pre-rendering form to use for each page.

+Reccomandation: use Static Generation with or without data when posible so it can be served from CDN (instance marketing pages, blog posts, doc, e-commerce product listing)
+Use Server-side Rendering for page where data is very frequently updated or change on every request. it is possible to skip pre-rendering and use client-side JS for frequently updated data

 ## Others